tower/tower/README.md

 - jQuery
 - Handlebars (templating)
 - Stylus (LESS is also supported)
 - MongoDB (database, it's optional.
-Tower can just be used in browser)
+Tower can just be used in the browser)
 - Redis (background jobs, also optional)
 - Mocha (tests)
 - CoffeeScript